 This is by far the best Google Pixel phone for photographers, and although it's the most expensive, it's still cheaper than the equivalent flagship iPhone.

-See our full Google Pixel 7 Pro review.
+Read more: Google Pixel 7 Pro

 The Google Pixel 7 has a 6.3-inch fast and responsive display, just a touch smaller than the Pixel 7 Pro.
 It has a dual rear camera system consisting of a 50 MP wide camera with ƒ/1.85 aperture and optical and electronic image stabilization, as well as a 12 MP ultrawide camera with ƒ/2.2 aperture.
 The front-facing camera has a 92.8° ultrawide field of view which should make group selfies easy.